cuba-platform/dashboard-addon/README.md

  ![parameter-editor](img/parameter-editor.png)

-## 4.4 Export and Import JSON file <a name='export-and-import-json-file'></a>

-You are able to export the created dashboard into JSON file, just click the *Export json* button in the *Dashboard Editor* screen and specify the path to the file.

-To import a dashboard from the file click the *Import json* button, enter the path to the file, specify the unique code and click *OK* to save a dashboard.

-## 4.5.
+## 4.4.
 Integration of the Dashboard-UI Component <a name='integration-of-the-dashboard-ui-component'></a>

 To use the `dashboard-ui` component in your screen, you need to add the special scheme `http://schemas.haulmont.com/cubadshb/ui-component.xsd` in the XML descriptor of the screen.
 Then add a namespace like `dashboard` for the schema.
 The schema contains information about the tag `dashboard`, which can contain the `parameter` elements.

-### Usage Example
+Here is an example of adding dashboard to the screen:

 ```xml
  <?xml version="1.0" encoding="UTF-8" standalone="no"?>